To build an effective Digital Workplace, you need a workspace where teams can share knowledge and collaborate with absolute transparency.

 Confluence and SharePoint are two very powerful platforms that help make collaborative content creation and document management very efficient.

-SharePoint Online Connector, available for SharePoint 2016 / 2019 / Online, lets your team collaborate smoothly between Confluence and SharePoint, and across the entire organization.
+SharePoint Connector for Confluence, available for SharePoint 2016 / 2019 / Online, as well as Confluence Cloud, lets your team collaborate smoothly between Confluence and SharePoint, and across the entire organization.